 The father was also at odds with the support group for ALD.
 The film depicted the organization as blindly accepting the inevitable demise of children with ALD.
 They offered little help beyond sympathy.

-See a New York Times article on the father’s 2013 passing here, if only for the photo.
+See a New York Times article on the father’s 2013 passing here.

 I was appalled as the film came to a close.
 A comparison of our efforts to the Lorenzo’s Oil story was more than unsettling.
 I had to wonder, was the TSA so close-minded that they would rather let families stay in the dark than invite new findings?
 Were they worried our efforts would undermine their drug-therapy-based organization and support groups?